The Perfect Prince Loves Me, His Rival?!: Characters

 Noah is the head of the disciplinary committee who had made a promise with Loneal prior to his reincarnation.

 Media

 Manga

 The Perfect Prince Loves Me, His Rival?! is written and illustrated by Ao Yuki.
 It is serialized on the website ComicFesta under the Screamo label since August 1, 2022.
-The chapters were later released in three bound volumes by Suiseisha under the Glanz BL Comics imprint.
+The chapters were later released in five bound volumes by Suiseisha under the Glanz BL Comics imprint.
 The manga is distributed in English by Coolmic.

 The Perfect Prince Loves Me, His Rival?! is Yuki's first multi-volume series.
 In 2024, Yuki stated that, in volume 2, she brought in concepts relating to leveling up in role-playing video games to show how Loneal was learning magic.